D-Pow/mock-requests/ReadMe.md

 };
 const dynamicConfig1 = {
     [myApiUrl]: {
-        // Note how the response object is now nested inside the `response` property
+        // The desired response is now nested inside the `response` property
         response: myMockResponse,
-        // Note how the dynamicResponseModFn takes in the request and previous response as arguments
+        // The dynamicResponseModFn takes in the request and previous
-        // to produce the new response.
+        // response as arguments to produce the new response.
         // The new response **must** be returned from this function.
         // Feel free to modify the response parameter as it will be deep-copied later
         dynamicResponseModFn: (request, response) => {
-            // see the mixed interactions of request and response data to generate new response response.data = response.data.concat(request.addLettersArray);
+            // You can mix both request and response data to generate new response response.data = response.data.concat(request.addLettersArray);
             response.value += request.valueModification;